 National Down Syndrome Society

-Due to the accelerated aging in adults with Down syndrome, many family members and caregivers are noticing medical issues in their loved ones as they enter their late 40s or 50s.
-The National Down Syndrome Society (NDSS) has created a Health and Well-Being Guidebook, which is also offered in Spanish, for aging adults with Down syndrome as well as an educational video Aging and Down Syndrome with Dr. Julie Moran that discusses changes, which come with age, and tips on how to stay active and engaged in the community.
+The NDSS has also created Aging and Down Syndrome; A Health and Well Being Guide in an effort to prepare adults with Down Syndrome and their families to be proactive and take positive action in their health care as well as an educational video Aging and Down Syndrome with Dr. Julie Moran that discusses changes, which come with age, and tips on how to stay active and engaged in the community.
 NDSS has also created a publication specifically dedicated to discussing Alzheimer’s disease in those with Down Syndrome.

 The Lumind IDSC Foundation